internago-ab/site/content/country/uk.md

 ---
 title: "United Kingdom"
-description: "The United Kingdom of Great Britain and Northern Ireland, is a member of the Commonwealth of Nations, the Council of Europe, the G7, the Group of Ten, the G20, the UN, NATO, the OECD and the WTO.
-It was a member of the EC/EU from 1973 until 2020.
+description: "<strong>The United Kingdom of Great Britain and Northern Ireland, is a member of the Commonwealth of Nations, the Council of Europe, the G7, the Group of Ten, the G20, the UN, NATO, the OECD and the WTO.</strong><br></br>It was a member of the EC/EU from 1973 until 2020.
 The UK consists of four countries: England, Scotland, Wales and Northern Ireland.
 The islands Isle of Man, Guernsey and Jersey are not part of the UK, and are known as Crown Dependencies.
 Around the globe there are also 14 British Overseas Territories.
 The UK has the world's fifth-largest economy, with a nominal GDP of 3.108 trillion USD in 2021.
 Its Human Development Index is at 0.932, classed as very high, and ranked as 11th in the world. "
 bgimg: /images/background/uk.jpg
 countryImg: /images/country/uk.svg